pffy/clockmath/README.md

 Each solar event provides us a percentage of daylight hours that have elapsed.
 In other words, at mid-morning 25% of daylight has elapsed.
 Similarly, by mid-afternoon, three-quarters (75%) of daylight hours have passed.
 At this point, only 25% of daylight hours remain.

-### Exercise 35.6.2
+### EXERCISE 35.6.2

-Calculate mid-morning and mid-afternoon times, based on sunset, sunrise, and solar noon times in [EXERCISE #35.6.1](#exercise-3561).
+Calculate mid-morning and mid-afternoon times, based on sunset, sunrise, and solar noon times in [EXERCISE 35.6.1](#exercise-3561).

 ### EXERCISE 35.6.2 EXEMPLAR